ernestaskaz/Zodziu_zaidimas/README.md

 Find hidden word with up to 6 tries.
 Each guess may reveal:

--a)correct letter in a correct index - background set in green;
+- correct letter in a correct index - background set in green;
--b)correct letter but wrong index - background set in orange;
+- correct letter but wrong index - background set in orange;
--c)wrong letters - background set in black.
+- wrong letters - background set in black.

 - Keyboaord letters also changes colors according to guesses;